bs-production/front-end-guidelines/homepage-in-cms.md

 1. Generate your borders.php and template.css using the Spruce Generator
 2. Use the Copy Tool to duplicate the Home page from devtest11 into your site. http://www.bsiadmin.com/portal/utility/cms_copy.php?dothis=confirmed
+    - Select source "New Site" then from dropdown to copy content FROM, choose devtest11
+    - From dropdown to copy content INTO, choose your site, click Submit
+    - On next screen, select Home page only, then scroll to bottom of page and click Continue.
+    - On the next screen, verify the information, and click Continue.
 3. Immediately Rename new homepage "index2"
 4. Immediately Hide new homepage from Nav
 5. Immediately Delete index2 redirect (site rewrites)